kubernetes-retired/heapster/docs/storage-schema.md

 Also, all labels are stored as tags.
 Here the measurement list: cpu, filesystem, memory, network, uptime

-Also, standard Grafana dashboard are not working with this new schema, you have to use [new dashboards](/grafana/dashboards/influxdb_withfields)
+Also, standard Grafana dashboard is not working with this new schema, you have to use [new dashboards](/grafana/dashboards/influxdb_withfields)

 ### Google Cloud Monitoring